 Many symptoms of mycotoxin exposure relate to the repertory system, including shortness of breath, prolonged nose and throat irritation, and lung congestion.
 It can also cause eyes to water, with accompanying burning sensation.
 Other symptoms include:

 Boats are often associated with leisure, but the water can be a terribly dangerous place, especially if you’re sharing those waters with negligent or irresponsible parties.
 Both commercial and private boats can present any number of injury risks.
 This is particularly true if an operator is under the influence of alcohol or drugs, when their judgment may be impaired as occurs with a drunk driver.
-You need to consult with Slocumb Law Firm promptly if you or a loved one has been injured in a boating accident.
+You need to consult with the Mike Slocumb Law Firm promptly if you or a loved one has been injured in a boating accident.

 Safe boating has been clearly outlined by regulations from various authorities, from the United States Coast Guard to state agencies.
 In many personal injury cases, however, the conduct of one or more boat operators or passengers have violated these guidelines.
 In most cases, boating accidents require a report be filed with the state agency regulating boats or the United States Coast Guard.

 As with most transportation accidents, in the event of a boat-to-boat collision you should immediately contact the appropriate state regulatory agency.
 They will inform you of your obligation to file a report.
 Remember: it is illegal to fail to remain on the accident scene to render aid, or to fail to promptly report the boating accident to the appropriate regulatory agency.